 Jupiter, Saturn, Neptune and Uranus should be visible in the night sky as Greenbelt hosts a September “Star Party” in partnership with the North Shore Amateur Astronomy Club.

-If the sky is clear, stargazers will have spectacular views from a hilltop at the Donovan Reservation/Sagamore Hill Conservation Area in Hamilton on September 3 from 8:30 to 10:30pm.
+If the sky is clear, stargazers will have spectacular views from a hilltop at the Donovan Reservation/Sagamore Hill Conservation Area in Hamilton on September 3 from 7:30 to 9:30pm.
+The event is free, but registration is required.

 The hilltop is away from immediate sources of light pollution, so excellent viewing is likely.